DS 3 Crossback E-TENSE reliability & safety

 DS 3 Crossback E-TENSE reliability & problems

-It’s hard to comment specifically on DS reliability, but potential buyers should take comfort in the knowledge that many of the PSA brands (Peugeot especially) have seen great improvements in recent years.
+It’s hard to comment specifically on DS reliability, but potential buyers should take comfort in the knowledge that many of PSA brands (Peugeot especially) have seen great improvements in recent years.
 The E-TENSE shares its basic architecture with cars like the Peugeot e-208 and Peugeot e-2008, as well as the Vauxhall Corsa-e and Vauxhall Mokka-e.

-While all of these models were too new to feature in the 2020 Driver Power owner satisfaction survey, it’s pleasing to see the larger Peugeot 3008 (now available as a hybrid) finished in an impressive second place overall.
+While these models were too new to feature in the 2020 Driver Power owner satisfaction survey, it’s pleasing to see the larger Peugeot 3008 (now available as a hybrid) finished in an impressive second place overall.
 As a manufacturer, DS was ranked a lowly 22nd out of 30, although with a throng of new models on the way, bosses will hope to see big improvements in the coming years.

 Euro NCAP published two scores for the DS 3 Crossback when it tested the car in 2019, one without and one with the optional Safety Pack.
 However, the first can be discounted, as every UK-market car gets that pack as standard.